 - Methane detection sensors and fire detection systems are installed in the compressor building to closely monitor for methane leaks and sparks.

-- The compressor units are also equipped with vibration sensors that will trigger unit shutdown if excessive vibration is detected to prevent mechanical damage
+- Compressor units are also equipped with vibration sensors that will trigger unit shutdown if excessive vibration is detected to prevent mechanical damage.

 Additionally, the station is staffed by onsite employees who maintain the station, and the station is monitored 24-hours a day, seven days a week.